BlinkDynamo/OpenAC/README.md

 ## Contributing

-The purpose of this project is simply to be an open source clone of the original project.
-As such, I am not looking to add any features or make any changes.
+The purpose of this project is simply to be an open source second option of the original project.
+As such, I am not looking to add any features or make any changes more than I've already made.
+If you have structural changes or bug fixes however (or find some redundancies you would like to remove), feel free to make a pull request.

 ## License